-- Expand the existing Iron Range Substation, located near Grand Rapids, and the Benton County Substation, located near St. Cloud - Install a new substation and reconfigure existing transmission lines in the Riverton area - Rebuild approximately 20 miles of existing single-circuit 345-kV line from the Benton County Substation to the Sherco Substation in Sherburne County northlandreliabilityproject.com connect@northlandreliabilityproject.com
+- Expand the Iron Range Substation near Grand Rapids and the Benton County Substation near St. Cloud. - Install a new substation at or near the existing Riverton Substation and reconfigure existing transmission lines in the Riverton area.

 Questions?
 We want to hear from you.